 New AS & A Level Mathematics

-September 2017 will see the first teaching of the new linear mathematics AS and A levels, with the first examinations taking place in summer 2018.
+September 2017 saw the first teaching of the new linear mathematics AS and A levels, with the first examinations taking place in summer 2018.
 Changes include:

 The AS has been decoupled from the A Level so will not count towards the A level grade anymore.
 All Assessment will take place at the end of the course.

 The new A level specification require students to study common content comprising of pure mathematics, statistics and mechanics no matter which examination board is used.

 The DfE have published the following document relating to AS and A Level content: DfE AS & A Level Content